Sony just handed brands an easy way to go viral.

 Consumer trust in ownership is becoming a bigger flashpoint than product quality.

-This is why brands that can tap into that anxiety without being preachy are finding an easy way into cultural conversations they had no original stake in.
+This is why brands that can tap into this anxiety without being preachy are finding an easy way into conversations they had no original stake in.

 Our Take: Can Ownership Become a Punchline?

-Gamers are losing something real with the news, like the ability to hand a disc to a friend, sell it when they're broke, or just own a physical thing they paid for.
+Gamers are losing something real, like the ability to hand a disc to a friend, sell it when they're broke, or just own a physical thing they paid for.

-But this presents brands the opportunity to turn that grief into a punchline within hours.
+And this presents brands the opportunity to turn this grief into a punchline within hours.

 You'd think the joke would be in bad taste, but it worked because KFC and Domino's understood the assignment.

 Brands pursuing ambitious creative need partners who are all in on their ideas.
-Take a look at the top creative agencies in our directory.
+Take a look at these top creative agencies in our directory.